fall & Winter Fishing

 A Guide to San Diego Winter Salt Water Sport Fishing

 San Diego, California

 However, there is a bright side… Rockfish season is in full swing, and there are still Yellowtail, White Seabass, not to mention Calico Bass, Sand Bass, and Halibut.
 The awesome thing is, you don’t have to go far or spend a lot of money to enjoy the local fishing just outside of Point Loma, Imperial Beach, and La Jolla.
-Our ½ day the and ¾ day trips will absolutely put you on the fish, many times with each Angler catching limits or a really big fish.
+Our ½ day the and ¾ day and full day trips will absolutely put you on the fish, many times with each Angler catching limits or a really big fish.

 Easy to catch, Almost a sure thing, The Best Taco Around!

 Many of our winter trips will focus almost solely on rockfish, but even if we do you will still have a chance at bass, lingcod, and other species at the same spot.
 Usually, we will find the good rockfishing spots on areas of rock from 100 feet down or deeper.
 Usually, a two-hook setup is used, double the fun, double the catch.
 Just before and just after we drift over the rock patches, there is a sand bottom, and big Halibut tend to hunt here.
 Lingcod also share this spot too!

 Somewhat difficult to hook one, but tend to be one of the larger winter fish.

 What makes these fish difficult to catch is not that they are rare, it is that they are subtle and skittish on the bite.
 They can clean your hook in the blink of an eye without you knowing, unless you are paying attention.
 You only have a moment of opportunity to set the hook before these flatfish make off with your bait.
 However, if you do land one, you have dinner for four.
 My advice, keep your rod in your hand, and your line tight, wait patiently, and be ready for the bite.